 - Tissue test.
 Do not use this alone.
 A tissue test may show that the plant is deficient but this could be temporary due to environmental stresses, for example.
 Nitrogen may be in the soil at adequate rates, but the plant simply can’t access it.
 So even if the tissue test shows deficiency, top dressing may not be the answer.
 Plants may recover without top dressing once the environmental stress subsides.
 When tissue testing, compare healthy areas to poor areas of the field and look for differences.

 - Herbicide history.
 Consider if there any chance of carryover from products applied one or two years ago.
-In dry conditions or very wet conditions, Pesticides (herbicides, insecticides or fungicides) used to protect against or reduce the amount of damage caused by weeds, pest insects or plant diseases. can take longer than expected to break down to safe recropping levels for canola and either restrict root growth or cause symptoms that could be mistaken for nutrient deficiencies.
+In dry conditions or very wet conditions, herbicides can take longer than expected to break down to safe recropping levels for canola and either restrict root growth or cause symptoms that could be mistaken for nutrient deficiencies.

 - Environment.
 Cold, wet, hot and dry can all stress canola plants, creating symptoms that may look like nutrient deficiencies.
 If most of your canola fields in the area are affected and neighbours’ fields have similar symptoms, the cause is more likely to be environmental — frost, excess moisture, etc.